SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/Cookbook.md

 The solution is to favor passing classes as follows and to explicitly create objects in the `setUp`.
-This way you are sure that your object does not hold state from previous execution.
+This way you are sure that your object does not hold its state from the previous execution.

 ```
 CbkDlittleImporterTest class >> testParameters